Drunk Driving Accident Attorney in Owings Mills

 Unfortunately, this means the consequences for others on the road are severe.
 According to the National Highway Traffic Safety Administration (NHTSA), 28 people die in drunk driving collisions every day in the U.S. This means someone dies in an entirely preventable accident every 52 minutes.

-Were you injured, or did you lose a loved one in a collision with a drunk driver in Owings Mills?
+Were you injured in a car accident, or did you lose a loved one in a collision with a drunk driver in Owings Mills?
 If so, you could be owed significant compensation.
 Don’t let someone else’s poor decisions cost you your health and financial stability.

 How Can an Owings Mills Drunk Driving Accident Lawyer Help You?